-Netherlands voters head to the polls in tight race
+Party of Dutch anti-Islam populist Wilders to win most seats: Exit poll

 Netherlands orders Russian diplomats to leave

+These were closely contested national elections with the far-right party among three serious contenders.

+Wednesday’s vote was the climax of a campaign focused on issues including climate change and immigration.
+A poll published on the eve of the elections showed PVV essentially tied with the VVD for the lead, followed closely by the Labour-Green Left ticket.

-Restricting immigration – the issue that triggered the collapse of Prime Minister Mark Rutte’s government – has been a key issue in the campaign.
+Restricting immigration – the issue that triggered the collapse of Rutte’s government – was a key issue in the campaign.

 “It’s been enough now.
-The Netherlands can’t take it anymore.
+The Netherlands can’t take it any more.
 We have to think about our own people first now.
 Borders closed.
 Zero asylum seekers,” Wilders said in a television debate.

-Voting was taking place in polling stations including the Anne Frank and Van Gogh museums in Amsterdam, clubs, train stations and even a petting zoo.
+Voting took place in polling stations including the Anne Frank and Van Gogh museums in Amsterdam, clubs, train stations and even a petting zoo.

 “For me, this is a bit of a different election because anyone can win.
 In the end it came down to two candidates.
-I tossed a coin and chose one,” Vincent Spijker, a 54-year-old quality control manager, told the Agence France-Presse news agency after casting his vote.
+I tossed a coin and chose one,” Vincent Spijker, a 54-year-old quality control manager, told the Agence France-Presse news agency.

-The election will bring the Netherlands its first new prime minister in 13 years after Rutte concludes his tenure as the country’s longest-serving leader.
+The election will bring the Netherlands its first new prime minister in 13 years after Rutte concludes his tenure as the country’s longest serving leader.

-A poll on Tuesday showed Wilders’s party slightly ahead of Rutte’s VVD and a centre-left bloc made up of the Labour Party and Green Left, led by Labour leader Frans Timmermans.
+A poll on Tuesday showed Wilders’s party slightly ahead of Rutte’s VVD and the centre-left bloc led by Timmermans.

 Running to replace Rutte from his VVD is Justice Minister Dilan Yesilgoz, a Turkish immigrant who has embraced a restrictive approach to immigration but sought to differentiate herself from Wilders and is hoping to become the country’s first female prime minister.